techidaily/site-win11-tips/source/_posts/how-to-fix-windows-securitys-unexpected-error-in-windows-11-and-11.md

 ## 5\.
 Reset the Windows Security App

  Resetting Windows Security is worth trying whenever that app isn’t working right.
 In this case, something is up with the antivirus component of that app.
 You can reset that app within Settings or by executing a PowerShell command.
-Our article about[resetting Windows Security](https://www.makeuseof.com/windows-11-reset-windows-security/) tells you how to apply this potential resolution in three different ways.
+Our article about [resetting Windows Security](https://www.makeuseof.com/windows-11-reset-windows-security/) tells you how to apply this potential resolution in three different ways.

 ![The Reset option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/reset-option.jpg)